Choosing the Right Long Term Savings Account

 4) Making a decision

 There’s no such thing as one single best savings account with high interest as they’re all a little bit different.
 The same applies to term deposits.
+Work out how much interest you could earn using our compound interest calculator.
 You need to spend time with a savings account comparison site to see which accounts suit you best.
 It may be that a two–pronged approach of a fixed term deposit and a more flexible savings account will work best for you and your needs.